Best Secured Business Loans in December 2025

 1. Calculate how much you need

-Use our business loan calculator to estimate how much you could borrow.
+Use our business loan calculator to estimate your borrowing potential.

 2. Evaluate your business qualifications

 Review each lender’s general business loan requirements online, such as minimum credit score, annual revenue and collateral requirements.
-While alternative lenders typically have more lenient qualification requirements for secured business loans, you’ll likely pay higher rates than with traditional financing.
+While alternative lenders typically have more lenient requirements for secured business loans, you’ll likely pay higher rates than with traditional financing.

 3. Choose your collateral